-Since I was making the sweater for my daughter, I was able to add the stripes to each pattern piece before sewing them together, which simplified the process.
+Since I was also sewing together the sweater, I was able to add the stripes to each pattern piece separately, which simplified the process.
 However, you could still do the exact same thing to an existing garment – just make sure you place a piece of cardboard in between the front and back layers before painting.
 Then paint the front, let dry, and paint the back (same process for the sleeves).

 I used masking tape to create my stripes – I just placed rows of masking tape across each pattern piece about 1/4 inch apart.
 You could create any size stripes you like, but less fabric paint is generally better (keeps the garment from feeling too crunchy) so narrow stripes might be your best best.
-Also, be aware that the painted part of the fabric won’t have much stretch once it dries, so don’t use this technique on something that needs to be very stretchy.
+(ETA: to get rid of the crunchiness, just add textile medium - affiliate link – to your paint.
+After one wash all the stiffness is gone.)
+Also, be aware that the painted part of the fabric won’t have as much stretch once it dries, so don’t use this technique on something that needs to be very stretchy.

 I just squeezed a small line of paint across each untaped area then pounced it in with a foam paintbrush.